achaljoshi/converterapp/README.md

 - All configuration and extension initialization is handled in `app/__init__.py`.
 - **Workflow Audit Log:** All workflow changes are tracked in the database and viewable from the UI.
 - **Template Viewing:** TXT and XML templates are viewable as plain text from the File Types page.
+- Uploaded files are saved in the `uploads/` directory (auto-created if missing)

 ---